Our Ostomy Program gives you the keys to success.

 Outpatient services include:

-For more information or to make an appointment with a colorectal surgeon at Beth Israel Medical Center, please call 212.420.3960 or click here to fill out an appointment scheduling form.
-A staff member will get back to you within 48 hours to schedule an appointment.
+For more information or to make an appointment with a colorectal surgeon at Mount Sinai Beth Israel, please call 212.420.3960

 Why wait?
 Our ostomy experts can help.